Commercial Auto Insurance

 Personal or leased vehicles

-Commercial auto insurance does not cover personal or leased vehicles.
+Commercial auto insurance does not cover leased or personal vehicles used for business purposes.
 However, your business can still be held accountable if an employee gets into an accident in a personal or leased vehicle.

-Hired and non-owned auto insurance is the appropriate policy for vehicles that your business uses but does not own.
-This policy will provide protection for employees who drive their own or leased cars for work purposes.
+Hired and non-owned auto (HNOA) insurance is the appropriate policy for vehicles that your business uses but does not own.
+This policy will provide protection for employees who drive their own or leased cars for work purposes, such as traveling to and from job sites.

 no coverage check mark